issalig/cpc/doc/cpcz80adventures.md

 In the examples above you have noticed that we have used CALL &XXXX.
 These are calls to utilities provided by the firmware such as printing a char in screen.
 In particular, this function is called from &BB5A and is known as TXT OUTPUT.
 Different computers can have different addresses for the firmware function but a solution to have a common entry point is to share a common address and then jump from there to the routine code.
 This set of jumps is known as jumpblock.

+There are four jumpblocks:
+ - The main firmware jumpblock that allows the user to call most firmware routines.
+ - The second jumpblock is the indirections jumpblock.
+The entries in this jumpblock are used by the firmware at key moments in order to allow the user to alter the action of the firmware.
+ - The last two jumpblocks are rather special.
+They are to do with the Kernel and allow ROMs to be enabled and routines in ROMs to be called.

 Jumpblock is located at B100-BFFF.
 For more info check Soft968 Chapter 2.
 ROMs, RAM and the Restart Instructions (http://www.cpcwiki.eu/imgs/f/f6/S968se02.pdf)
  Chapter 14.
 Firmware jumpblocks https://cpctech.cpcwiki.de/docs/manual/s968se14.pdf and Chapter 18 The Low Kernel Jumpblock .https://cpctech.cpcwiki.de/docs/manual/s968se18.pdf